RawdaYassin/meeting_recorder/README.md

       - Press Pause to temporarily stop, Resume to continue.
       - Press Stop to end the recording.
     2] Upload to S3
-      - The recording is automatically uploaded to S3 inside the team1_ghayma_task/ folder.
+      - The recording is automatically uploaded to S3 inside the team1_ghayma_task subfolder.

 # [Folder Structure]
    - Sessions folder                 (Recorded video files)